2001 Oakland Athletics season

-The Athletics responded with arguably the most dominant second half in modern MLB history.
-Over their final 81 regular season games, the A's went 63-18 (a record since the league switched to a 162-game schedule); this included 29 wins in their final 33 games.
+The Athletics responded with one of the most dominant second halves in modern MLB history.
+Over their final 81 regular season games, the team went 63-18 (a record since the league switched to a 162-game schedule); this included 29 wins in their final 33 games.
 The Athletics' maligned rotation returned to form; over their final games, Zito, Mulder, Hudson, and Lidle went a combined 48-10.
 On July 25, the Athletics acquired slugger Jermaine Dye from the Kansas City Royals for prospects; this move further energized the already-surging squad.
-The Athletics ultimately weren't able to catch up with Seattle (which won an AL-record 116 games), but their remarkable run allowed them to clinch the AL's Wild Card.
+The Athletics were not able to catch up with Seattle (which won an AL-record 116 games), but their run allowed them to clinch the AL's Wild Card.
 The Athletics' 102 wins were at the time the most by a Wild Card clincher in MLB history.

 The Athletics faced the New York Yankees (the three-time defending World Series champions) in the ALDS.
-Oakland took the first two games, but unraveled after a heartbreaking 1–0 loss in Game 3, in which Jeremy Giambi was infamously thrown out at the plate after a relay throw was flipped by Derek Jeter to Jorge Posada; they would lose the series to the Yankees in five games.
-At the end of the season, Oakland would lose Giambi, Damon, and Isringhausen to free agency; this would set the stage for the events portrayed in Michael Lewis' bestselling book Moneyball (and the film of the same name).
+Oakland took the first two games, but unraveled after a heartbreaking 1–0 loss in Game 3, in which Jeremy Giambi was thrown out at the plate after a relay throw was flipped by Derek Jeter to Jorge Posada; they lost the series to the Yankees in five games.
+At the end of the season, Oakland lost Giambi, Damon, and Isringhausen to free agency; this set the stage for the events portrayed in Michael Lewis' bestselling book Moneyball: The Art of Winning an Unfair Game and its film adaptation.